 Frederick became a gardener and in the 1911 census, he was working at Ditton Park, giving his address as The Gardens there, presumably living in workers’ accommodation.
-His parents were also living at Ditton Park, at London Lodge, with Frederick’s three sisters: Ellen, born in 1899 in Stoke, Slough; Beatrice Annie, born in Langley c1903; and Hilda Alice, born in Stoke, Bucks, c1910.
+His parents were also living at Ditton Park, at London Lodge, with Frederick’s three sisters: Elen, born in 1899 in Stoke, Slough; Beatrice Annie, born in Langley c1903; and Hilda Alice, born in Stoke, Bucks, c1910.
+Another daughter, Emily Kath, was born in early 1912, with her birth registered in Eton, the local register office.

 The Grenadier Guards

 Frederick joined the 1st Battalion of the Grenadier Guards, as Private 15843.
-He may have decided to join the military before the outbreak of war.
+He joined the military before the outbreak of war.
 There is a website, Army Service Numbers Blogspot, which lists army service numbers by date.
 This indicates that Private 15795 joined the battalion on 26 March 1912 and Private 16247 joined on 25 January 1913.
 Based on this information, it would suggest that Frederick, as Private 15843, joined the battalion at some point between those dates.

 First Battle of Ypres